yolotalkies123/task-monitor/README.md

 Check that timestamps are in UTC
-Verify that task status colors are displaying correctly Confirm that task history is being recorded properly# cloud-monitor
+Verify that task status colors are displaying correctly Confirm that task history is being recorded properly
-# cloud-monitor